Alisha Lehmann: Senior

 Lehmann won her first cap for the senior Switzerland national team on 22 October 2017 in a friendly against Japan, coming on as a substitute for Eseosa Aigbogun in the 55th minute.
 She scored her first international goal on 2 March 2018 against Finland at the 2018 Cyprus Cup.
 She played her first official international match on 5 April 2018 in a 1–0 victory over Scotland for qualification to the 2019 World Cup.
 In May 2019, she sustained an ankle injury during national camp training and underwent surgery.

 Lehmann was part of the team that qualified for the 2022 UEFA European Championship.
 She scored a goal in a 2–1 victory against Belgium.
 In the final must-win match for Switzerland, Lehmann helped her team reach the Euros during the penalty shootout against Czechia when she stepped up as the third shooter and successfully made it 1–1.
 She was eventually not available for the 2022 Euros because she felt she was not "mentally ready" to be involved in the tournament.
 On 3 July 2023, she was selected for the 2023 World Cup.
 She played in two out of three group stage matches, coming on as a substitute both times.
 Switzerland were eliminated by eventual champions Spain in the Round of 16.

 On 23 June 2025, Lehmann was called up to the Switzerland squad for the UEFA Euro 2025.
 In the group stage game against Finland, she was substituted in for Iman Beney in the 82nd minute.
 Switzerland advanced to the quarter-finals, where Lehmann came on for Beney again in the 90th minute, but the team lost 2–0 against eventual finalists Spain.

 Personal life

 Lehmann is bisexual.
-She previously dated Swiss national teammate Ramona Bachmann.
-As of June 2024, Lehmann was in a relationship with Brazilian midfielder Douglas Luiz.
+She previously dated Swiss national teammate Ramona Bachmann, and Brazilian midfielder Douglas Luiz.
+In June 2026, she became engaged to English television personality and footballer Montel McKenzie.

 In popular culture

 In 2019, Lehmann was featured in the BBC Three series Britain's Youngest Football Boss with her then girlfriend Ramona Bachmann.

 As of 2025, she has more than 16 million followers on Instagram, making her the world's most-followed women's footballer.
+She has spoken about her frustration with the perception that she is overly-focused on social media to the detriment of her football, saying "People don't see the work that I put in.
+They think I just train and then go home to make TikToks - it's not true."

 In November 2024, it was announced that she would manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football league.
 She previously won the inaugural version in Germany with Streets United.